j50n/deno-proc/docs/src/introduction.md

 # Introduction

 Deno is a great choice to replace your `bash` scripts when they become too complex.
 Type checking and security-by-default make it safer to use when you have to test in production.
-It removes the need for a package-manager, so you can run scripts from source without an installation step.
-If only we had better support for running child processes.
+It removes the need for a package-manager, so you can run scripts from source without an installation step. _If only we had better support for managing child processes._

 At the start of 2023, we got that support.
 The Deno team has deprecated `Deno.run` in favor of `Deno.Command`.
 The new API is a major step forward.
 Resource cleanup and error checking are automatic now.
 The resulting code is cleaner.
 The performance is stellar.
-I think, though, that there is some room for improvement.
+I think, though, that there is still some room for improvement.

 Introducing `proc`.
-This is is a lightweight rethinking of the `Deno.Command` API for use when you are doing shell-script-like things.
-It makes the simple things dead-simple and really cleans up the more complex things.
+This is is a lightweight rethinking of the `Deno.Command` API for use doing shell-script-like things.
+It makes the simple things dead-simple and really cleans up the more complex ones.

+The goal of `proc` is to make programming with processes as close to the experience of shell scripting as possible.
 While the resulting code isn't as terse as the equivalent shell script, it is pretty close to minimal for Typescript syntax.

+It should be possible to pipe the output of one process directly to another without boilerplate.
+Command syntax should be simpler.
+Processing the output as lines of text or as an array should be obvious.
+These are the kinds of things that `proc` give you.

 Note that `proc` is not reinventing or replacing `Deno.Command` at all.
-It is just a small  extension.
+It is an extension.
 It uses the same interfaces, the same methods, streams, etc., so you can do things the same way you would - with the same performance - as `Deno.Command`.
-You can use as much or as little of `proc` as you wish.
+You can use as much or as little of `proc` as you wish, taking full control or doing it the "easy way."

 Here are some working examples to give you an idea of some of the differences between `proc` and out-of-the-box `Deno.Command`.

 ## The `Deno.Command` Way